crystal-lang/crystal-book/docs/syntax_and_semantics/assignment.md

 as the target of an assignment.
 The semantics of the assignment operator apply as a form of syntax sugar to the method call.

+Calling setter methods requires an explicit receiver.
+The receiver-less syntax `x = y` is always parsed as an assignment to a local variable, never a call to a method `x=`.
+Even adding parentheses does not force a method call, as it would when reading from a local variable.

-This is an example of a call to a setter method in typical method notation and with assignment operator.
+The following example shows two calls to a setter method in typical method notation and with assignment operator.
 Both assignment expressions are equivalent.

 ```crystal
 class Thing
   def name=(value); end
 end

 thing = Thing.new

 thing.name=("John")
 thing.name = "John"
 ```

-This is an example of a call to an indexed assignment method in typical method notation and with index assignment operator.
+The following example shows two calls to an indexed assignment method in typical method notation and with index assignment operator.
 Both assignment expressions are equivalent.

 ```crystal
 class List
   def []=(key, value); end
 end

 list = List.new

 list.[]=(2, 3)
 list[2] = 3
 ```

-NOTE: This does not apply to top-level methods.
-An assignment `x = y` in the top-level scope is always an assignment to a local variable, never a call to a method `x=`.

 ### Combined assignments